nadiamariduena/vampire-survivor-pygame-0/LESSON_02_basic-game-class.md

 <br>

 The `__init__` **method** is called when an instance of the class is created, where it initializes Pygame, creates the display surface, sets the window title, initializes a clock for frame rate management, and establishes a running state for the game loop.

+> #### The run method contains a loop that will continuously execute as long as the running variable is set to True.